A Quick Guide to Docker Network Types

 Routing Mesh

 The routing mesh helps in routing the user traffic received on a node that isn’t even running an instance of the web service to other nodes where the instances are actually running.
-Again all of this is the default behavior of Docker Swarm, and you don’t need to do any additional configurations.
-Simply create your service specify the number of replicas, and publish the port.
+Again, all of this is the default behavior of Docker Swarm, and you don’t need to make any additional configurations.
+Simply create your service, specify the number of replicas, and publish the port.

 Docker swarm will ensure that the instances are distributed equally across the cluster.
 The ports are published on all the nodes, and the users can access the services using the IP of any of the nodes.
 When they do, traffic is routed to the right services internally.